-Commander Welch was hired as the director of the Challenger Learning Center in June 2013.
+Commander Welch previously served as the director of the Challenger Learning Center from June 2013 till June 2019.
 He attended Geneseo State University where he graduated with a BA degree in Mathematics before earning a master’s degree in Education at St. Bonaventure University.
 He began his teaching career as a mathematics instructor at Cuba Central School before accepting a position at Olean Junior High/Olean Middle School where he taught computer literacy/programming and technology for 25 years.
 He also started the engineering curriculum known as Project Lead the Way (PLTW) at Olean High School.

 Commander MacQueen has BS and M.Sc. degrees from Edinboro Univ. of PA with concentration in Ecology.
 He retired from a 40-year teaching career in Warren County, PA and 11 years at the Learning Enrichment Center.
 In addition to teaching in public schools, he has been involved in educational programs for the National Forest Service, National Park Service and National Ski Patrol.

 Commander Keough graduated from S.U.C.
 Geneseo with a BS in Education.
 He later became certified in K-12 Vocal Music and taught in that capacity at Scio (NY) Central School for 24 years before teaching 4th grade for seven years.
 He now supervises student teachers at St. Bonaventure University.
 Jim was also an applicant to the Teacher in Space Project back in 1985, so the Challenger mission is close to his heart.
 In his spare time, he enjoys flying radio controlled model aircrafts.